-It is important for you to have the right gear and wear the right clothing to protect yourself while riding.
+It’s important to have the right gear and wear the right clothing to protect yourself while riding.

-If you fall off your motorcycle, it's likely that your head will hit the road hard.
+If you fall off your motorcycle, it’s likely your head will hit the road hard.
 This is why the law requires every rider and pillion passenger to wear an approved safety helmet securely fastened on the head.
 A good helmet can prevent serious injury and a full face helmet will give you even more protection.

 Your helmet should also:

-You will need to replace your helmet if it is cracked, has loose padding, frayed straps or exposed metal, or is damaged in any way, as it may not be safe.
-Dropping it onto a hard surface can cause damage that can't always be seen.
+You’ll need to replace your helmet if it’s cracked, has loose padding, frayed straps or exposed metal.
+If it’s damaged in any way, it may not be safe.
+Dropping it onto a hard surface can cause damage that can’t always be seen.
 For this reason, never buy a second-hand helmet.

 Soap and water is the best way to clean a helmet.
 Never use petrol, methylated spirits or any other solvent to clean a helmet, as they can weaken the shell or the shock-absorbent lining.
 For the same reason, you should never use paints or stickers with unsuitable glues on a helmet.

-An approved motorcycle helmet is one that complies with one or more of the approved international standards:
+An approved motorcycle helmet complies with one or more of the approved international standards:

-Helmets that comply with approved standards can be identified using these markings:
+You can identify helmets that comply with approved standard by these markings: